-The specific wages for employees hereunder for the calendar years 1981 and 1982 shall be provided in "Schedule A" attached hereto and made a part hereof.
+The specific wages for employees hereunder for the calendar years 1984, 1985, and 1986, shall be provided in "Schedule A" attached hereto and made a part hereof.
 All wages shall be authorized by an appropriate ordinance to be adopted by the City.
-The wages outlined in accordance with "Schedule A" attached hereto shall be the wages paid to all employees employed as of the date of the signing of this Agreement, and whose names appear on said "Schedule A," notwithstanding the implementation by the City of a salary guide as provided for in Paragraph B hereunder.
+The wages outlined in accordance with "Schedule A" attached hereto shall be the wages paid to all employees employed as of the date of signing this Agreeement, and whose names appear on said "Schedule A."